 To know more about organ donations, please get in touch with an organisation listed under 'Whom Can You Contact?' section below.

 Bone Marrow, Kidney (one), portion of Liver, portion of Lung and portion of Pancreas can be donated by a living person.
 Living person can donate only to a family member or to a person emotionally connected to the organ donor such as a relative, friend, neighbour etc.

-Kidneys, Heart, Liver, Lungs, Pancreas and Small Intestine are the main organs that can be donated after brain death.
-Brain death occurs due to blunt head trauma from accidents, falls, crush injuries; thrombotic or hemorrhagic stroke etc. Constant supply of blood and oxygen are to be artificially maintained until organ harvesting actually takes place.
+This is possible only if death occurs in hospital.
+Kidneys (two), heart, liver, lungs, pancreas and small intestine are the main organs that can be donated after brain death.
+Brain death occurs when brain stem is irrepairably damaged due to trauma from accidents, falls, crush injuries; thrombotic or hemorrhagic stroke etc. There is no consciousness or breathing.
+By constant supply of blood and oxygen, the heart can be made to function for a maximum of 36 to 72 hours during which time organ harvesting has to take place.

-Eyes (Corneas), Heart Valves and Skin are the main tissues that can be donated after cardiac death.
-Cardiac death occurs when heart has stops beating and no longer pumps blood.
+This is the only possibility when a person dies at home.
+Eyes (Corneas), Heart Valves and Skin are the main tissues that can be donated within 4 - 6 hours after cardiac death.
+Cardiac death occurs when heart has stopped beating and no longer pumps blood.
 After cardiac death, only tissues can be donated for transplantation because tissues do not require a constant blood supply, unlike organs.